The Best Leaf Blowers for Every Size Yard

 - Corded Electric: Corded electric units are lightweight, portable, and quieter than their gasoline-powered counterparts.
 Light-duty electric sweepers can handle driveways, decks, and patios, while higher-powered electric blowers can take on yards up to a quarter of an acre.
 Corded electric blowers provide steady power without the weight of a battery; however, because the cord restricts mobility, they are used primarily for small yards or areas near the house.

 - Battery-Powered: Showcasing many of the same advantages as an electric model, cordless battery-powered blowers also offer excellent mobility.
 The batteries, however, add a little weight and need to be recharged periodically.
 Some cordless leaf blowers use batteries that are interchangeable with other power equipment or accessories, including string trimmers, hedge trimmers, and chain saws.
 If you have several such battery-powered tools, or if you have a particularly large lawn, it may be in your best interest to keep some extra batteries on hand.

 While there are a tremendous number of leaf blowers available, both in stores and online, we’ve done our homework to narrow the field for you.
-Taking into consideration the criteria listed above as well as reviews from actual users like yourself and ratings from leading consumer testing sites, we identified the top-rated leaf blowers on the market today, one in each category: gas-powered, battery-powered, and handheld.
+Taking into consideration the criteria listed above as well as reviews from actual users like yourself, we identified the top-rated leaf blowers on the market today for any need.

 1. BEST GAS-POWERED LEAF BLOWER: Husqvarna Backpack Leaf Blower ($418.06)